Vogon-P0et/hello-world/bite-correction-blog (1).md

 # Is Your Bite Causing Health Problems?
-A Jacksonville Guide to Bite Correction
+A Guide to Bite Correction

 Are you experiencing unexplained headaches, jaw pain, or worn-down teeth?
 The culprit might be something you rarely think about - your bite alignment.
 At Northpoint Dental in Jacksonville, we regularly help patients understand and correct bite issues that affect both their oral health and overall well-being.